-We will ask you to provide details about all high schools or secondary schools you have attended in the United States or internationally, and additional programs you have attended.
+We will ask you to provide details about all secondary and high schools and additional programs you have attended in the United States and internationally.
 Be sure to include all schools, regardless of whether you received grades or credits.
 If you attended ninth grade at a junior high school located in the same school system in which you later attended high school, do not list the ninth-grade school.